cstrawberry/predictive-universe/docs/paper/05_horizon_constant.md

 **5.1 Operational Threshold $C_{op}$**

-The Operational Threshold marks the minimum complexity required for a system to engage in meaningful adaptive prediction.

 **Definition 13 (Operational Threshold $C_{op}$)**

 The **Operational Threshold ($C_{op}$)** is defined as the infimum of Predictive Physical Complexity $C_P(\mu)$ (Equation 1) over all physically realizable system microstates $\mu$ (consistent with $\mathcal{L}_{phys}$) that satisfy the following conditions: